approov/aws-ec2-traefik-setup/README.md

 ```

 ## ADD A CONTAINER TO TRAEFIK

+> **NOTE:** No need to follow this for the above Deploy Server Example.
+You only need to follow this part when your project doesn't have yet Traekik labels in the `docker-compose.yml` file.

 Traefik inspects the labels in all running docker containers to know for what ones needs to proxy requests.